DineshMahendran-2001/Instagram-loginpage/README.md

 - CSS

 # Note
-- This project is a static clone and does not include any backend functionality.
+- This project is a static copy and does not include any backend functionality.
 Users cannot log in or interact with the page beyond the visual representation.
 - Alternatively, you can view the live demo of the project hosted on GitHub Pages at:
 [https://github.com/DineshMahendran-2001/Instagram-loginpage.git](https://github.com/DineshMahendran-2001/Instagram-loginpage.git)